rajdeepadak/rajdeepadak/README.md

 <p align="left">
 Hi.
 Currently, I am a Research Assistant at FOSSEE, IIT Bombay where I develop software for simplifying CFD simulation process with OpenFOAM.
 My current work focuses on using Blender as a platform to build a reusable and solver-scalable system by integrating methods of mesh interaction, graphically customizable solvers and various post-processing utilities.
 I use Python for developing end user software interaction tools and C/C++ with Python wrappers to integrate developmental features.

-Originally, I am an electrical engineer with a keen interest in robotics and control systems.
-I have previously interned at BARC, NPCIL and Texas Instruments Innovation Center.
-After graduating, I worked at AWS Data Center engineering operations team specializing in HVAC, High Voltage Power and Instrumentation.
-I was introduced to CFD when I interned at FOSSEE in 2021.
-Since then, I have become cordially indulged in developing a lacking solution to elevate OpenFOAM's learning rate.
-I now do this full-time and I hope to release my first heuristic open-sourced software soon.

-In my free time I love to cook and listen to music.
-I have made inauspicious attempts to play the guitar and I suck at it but I hope to master it properly in the future.
-I also tinker around with Single Board Computers mainly for multirotor flight dynamics because flying robots are awesome.
-I envision to pursue higher education and continue to contribute to FOSS.
 </p>

 - 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.